isorna/dropcommander/docs/en/dzc/special-rules.md

 Area weapons targeting a Behemoth or scenery piece lose the Area rule for that shot.
 Behemoths and scenery pieces touched by a Blast template are unaffected.

-**Infantry units hit by an Area weapon instead suffer D6 hits, and Destructible scenery pieces suffer D3 hits.**
+**Infantry units hit by an Area weapon instead suffer D6 hits, and Destructible scenery pieces suffer D3 hits**.

 When targeting Infantry against an edge of a Garrison, do not place the template.
 Instead, all units on that edge are hit (for D6 hits as above).
 An infantry unit on the edge of a Garrison that is touched by the template but not the target of the Shooting action is not hit.